-To date, a small number of sites across the Roseland have been identified to develop as mini meadows, to enhance the diversity of wild flowers and encourage our declining bees, butterflies and other important pollinating species.
+All of the below sites have been identified to develop as mini meadows, to enhance the diversity of wild flowers and encourage our declining bees, butterflies and other important pollinating species.
 These sites are also an opportunity to show what can be done by everyone in their gardens to help.
 Each site will be monitored to record the success of the sowing and to see what other species might appear as management regimes change.

 Ruan Chapel Layby, Ruan Lanihorne